adjust/android_sdk/README.md

 #### <a id="huawei-referrer-api"></a>Huawei Referrer API

-SDK v4.21.1 supports install tracking on Huawei devices with Huawei App Gallery version 10.4 and higher.
-You don't need to do anything to start using the Huawei Referrer API.
+As of v4.21.1, the Adjust SDK supports install tracking on Huawei devices with Huawei App Gallery version 10.4 and higher.
+No additional integration steps are needed to start using the Huawei Referrer API.

 ### <a id="qs-integrate-sdk"></a>Integrate the SDK into your app